A short history of Facebook reactions

 Once again, there’s not yet a distinction made between emotions shared on Facebook.
 Don’t expect that you won’t see anything from a Facebook page to which posts you always react with an angry emoji.
 On the contrary, that is a content which will appear more often on your newsfeed.
 A little bit confusing, we must admit.

-So, to get the wanted reactions, you need to be creative.
+In the end, don’t forget to be creative when planning your content.
 If you need some inspiration, read our blog post about the Top 10 solutions for inducing creativity.
-In the end, always make sure to encourage your followers through the post copy.
+Always make sure to encourage your followers through the post copy.
 Remind them to use reactions.
 Include a voting post in your monthly content schedule where users can vote by using the Facebook reactions.
-The more your users get accustomed to using reactions on your post, the more visibility your content will get in future.
+The more your users get accustomed to using reactions on your posts, the more visibility your content will get in the future.
 So, remember to use this option wisely.